New Electro Underground: Nuxx's Ascendancy

 Hello!
-Thanks for takinbg the time to do this.
-What's your hometown and where are you currently based?
+Thanks for taking the time to do this.
+What's your hometown, and where are you currently based?

 Who was the first person that got you into music?